“Attributions of Low Sexual Desire in Women Partnered with Men”

 Through qualitative analysis, our results indicate that participants who attribute the cause of their low desire to sociocultural or sexual orientation/identity-related causes express lesser feelings of responsibility and endorse fewer negative emotions surrounding their experience of low sexual desire than women who attribute the cause of their low desire to psychological, biological, and relational causes.
 This study provides support for the heteronormativity theory of low desire in women partnered with men (van Anders et al., under review), which emphasizes the role of heteronormative gender roles in women’s low desire, and the tendency for mainstream discourse to frame low desire as a problem that exists within the minds and bodies of women.

-Read the full paper here.
+Read the undergraduate thesis paper here.